Ye Banished Privateers: Sweden's Raucous Pirate Folk Collective

 Key tracks

-We Are Ye Banished Privateers — Serving as a rousing crew manifesto, this track perfectly encapsulates the collective's unifying, chant-along energy.
+We Are Ye Banished Privateers — Serving as a rousing thematic introduction, this track perfectly encapsulates the band's collective identity and narrative-driven approach.